Y4 at Hooke Court Day Two!

 And we're off!

 The day has begun well - the sun is shining, the sky is blue and everyone remembered to wear the required number of layers beneath their Roman outfits!
 It turns out that, once we'd all dropped off, everyone slept well and all are bright and chirpy this morning.
-Breakfast happened smoothly and everyone tucked in well and loved that it involved two courses - we are being spoiled - and someone has already been heard to say "I wish I lived at Hooke Court - I love this!"
+Breakfast happened smoothly and everyone tucked in well and loved that it involved two courses (with extras if we wanted it!) - we are being spoiled!

 After breakfast we all took some time to pose for photos and hopefully you can see these below.
-Groups have now gone off to the Roundhouse to learn about Roman cooking and jewellery making, whilst others have disappeared to explore Roman soldiering.
+Groups have now gone off to the Roundhouse to learn about Roman cooking, or leather and jewellery making, whilst others have disappeared to explore Roman soldiering.

 We will check back in later when we have a bit of time.
 I am sure you can appreciate how busy we are but rest assured that all is good and everyone is enjoying themselves and smiling a lot!